 If you are a student veteran, I want you to know that the U of Utah has a Veterans Support Center on campus.
 They are located in Room 161 in the Olpin Union Building.
 Hours: M-F 8-5pm.
-Please visit their website for more information about what support they offer, a list of ongoing events and links to outside resources: http://veteranscenter.utah.edu/.
+Please visit their website for more information about what support they offer, a list of ongoing events and links to outside resources: http://veteranscenter.utah.edu/ (Links to an external site.).
 Please also let me know if you need any additional support in this class for any reason.